 Our Story

 RLC SA collaborated with Power Africa to build the leadership skills of young women active in Africa’s energy sector.
 The training joined the RLC SA’s expertise in developing leadership skills of young Africans with Power Africa’s expertise in the energy sector.
 The RLC SA replicated this success by approaching the private sector, and public sector organizations as potential customers.
 This led to the development and delivery of a successful program for the Education sector in partnership with the Trevor Noah Foundation.
-For the sector specific trainings, the participants immerse themselves in a 4-week in-person study.
-Currently the pre-selected sectors for expansion include programs such as the African Youth in Agricultural Leadership, and Young Leaders in the Water Sector programmes.
+For these sector-specific trainings, participants engaged in an immersive four-week in-person study.

-Intensive residential and online training where participants are exposed to business and public management tools, experiential learning, networking.
-Upon returning home, participants continue to build on the skills and connections developed during their training through access to ongoing development support, limited and competitive project implementation grants and networking and collaboration opportunities.
+This intensive online training offers participants valuable exposure to business and public management tools, hands-on learning, and networking opportunities.
+Upon completing the training, participants can further enhance the skills and connections they developed during the training through access to ongoing support for their development, competitive project implementation grants, and opportunities for collaboration and networking.

 To meet the ideals of the rlc sa